PaulESantos/tidyttmoment/README.md

 ### Advanced Tidy Functional Indices

 `tidyttmoment` now provides tidy wrappers for the `fundiversity` and `funrar` packages, allowing you to compute advanced functional indices directly from your tidy long-format data.

 **1. Functional Diversity Indices**

-Calculate FDis, FRic, FEve, FDiv, and Rao's Q:
+Calculate FDis, FRic, FEve, FDiv, and Rao’s Q:

 ``` r
 # Calculate FDis and Rao's Q for the SLA trait